-WHT exemption has been extended by 5 years till 31 December 2026 to support Singapore’s value proposition and competitiveness of our financial sector.
+WHT exemption has been extended by five years till 31 December 2026 to support Singapore’s value proposition and competitiveness of our financial sector.

 WHT exemption is granted on payments made to any non-resident person (excluding any PE in Singapore) from OTC financial derivatives made by a financial institution in Singapore.
 The WHT exemption was previously scheduled to lapse after 31 March 2021.

 The exemption will cover all payments on OTC financial derivatives made by a financial institution in Singapore to any non-resident person (excluding any PE in Singapore) where such payments are made:

 All other conditions of the WHT exemption remain the same.

 MAS will release further details of the changes by 31 May 2021.

 The COVID-19 pandemic has impacted global supply chains.
 Derivatives are risk management products which are important and attractive in times of volatility in the financial and commodity markets.
 The extension of WHT exemption will help to promote the derivative markets and strengthen Singapore as a regional and global trading centre.

 Insurers / reinsurers engaged in specialised insurance / reinsurance may apply for other incentives under the IBD umbrella scheme.